Block Supports

 - Type:

-- Default value:
+boolean - Default value:

 true

 This property allows to enable wide alignment for your theme.
-To disable this behavior for a single block, set this flag to false
+To disable this behavior for a single block, set this flag to false.

 "supports": {